 Points are often tax deductible—and when they are, the buyer of the home usually gets to claim the deduction regardless who actually paid for the points.
 It's not uncommon for home sellers to agree to pay points for a buyer if doing so will help close the deal.

 Owners of real estate can usually take a tax deduction for the property taxes they pay.
 This doesn't just apply to your home.
 Generally, any real estate tax paid to a local, state or foreign government is deductible, so long as the tax is imposed at a specific rate based on property value.
 (Special tax levies for improvements such as paving the street in front of your property usually do not qualify for a deduction.)

-The IRS says that for any tax to be deductible on your income tax return, "the tax must be imposed on you" And you must pay it.
+The IRS says that for any tax to be deductible on your income tax return, "the tax must be imposed on you" and must actually be paid to the taxing authority.
 Real estate taxes are usually imposed only on owners of record.
 Indeed, one of the key functions of the official property records kept in county courthouses across the country is determining who is responsible for the tax on each property.

 Buyers, sellers and property taxes

 Property taxes are so closely tied to ownership status that when you buy or sell real estate, the tax deduction depends not on who paid what, but on who owned the house and when.